 - You can help others with your personal banking system – Most people will admit that helping others is the easiest way to make yourself happy.
-Becoming your own banker and implementing the infinite banking concept affords you the opportunity to help anyone financially.
+Becoming your own banker and implementing the infinite banking concept allows you to help anyone financially.

 - What red tape? – When you become your own banker and assume the role of borrower and lender, there is no more red tape!

-What the naysayers say about becoming your own banker
+What the naysayers say about Infinite Banking Concept

-History tells us that a lot of people have issues when seeing a new product or service that is not “mainstream” or “traditional.”
+History tells us that many people have issues seeing a product or service that is not “mainstream” or “traditional.”
 Just consider the internet, and you have all the proof you need.
-Most people embraced it early on, but there were many people who considered it as dangerous as voodoo simply because they could not wrap their heads around how the concept worked.
+Most people embraced it early on, but many people considered it as dangerous as voodoo simply because they could not wrap their heads around how the concept worked.
 We see the same pushback with the Infinite Banking Concept.
 Here are some typical things we hear from the naysayers:

 Since the insurer is making you a loan from its general operating account, the company expects to earn interest on that money so they can pay death claims.
 Also, since you are paying interest to a mutual insurance company that is owned by its policyholders, the interest the company collects from borrowers will ultimately find its way back to the policyholders in the form of dividends.

-“I can get a lower interest rate from a bank than what an insurer will charge for a loan”
+“I can get a lower interest rate from a bank than an insurer will charge for a loan.”

 The interest rate charged for your policy loan is generally variable and based on the bond index your particular policy loan is linked to.
 It is laid out clearly in the insurance policy documents.
-Because of the manner in which the rates are typically calculated, they have a tendency to lag behind the current market rates.
+Because of how the rates are typically calculated, they tend to lag behind the current market rates.
 So then, when current rates are relatively low, the rates on policy loans are a little higher, but when the current market rates are running high, the interest on policy loans is generally low.

-It’s also a good idea to take into account other loan acquisition costs associated with a traditional loan.
+It’s also a good idea to consider other loan acquisition costs associated with a traditional loan.
 There can be broker fees, rate lock fees, and various others that tend to increase what seems to be the lowest interest rate available.
-For example, when you are offered zero percent financing on a new vehicle, do you really think the lender is shelling out money with no chance of a return?
+For example, when offered zero percent financing on a new vehicle, do you think the lender is shelling out money with no chance of a return?
 More than likely, the cost of the zero interest rate is built into the price of the vehicle.

-Infinite banking may not be the best option for everyone, but it can be a great way to build long-term wealth for those who are able to afford the high premiums and meet the eligibility requirements.
+Infinite banking may not be the best option for everyone, but it can be a great way to build long-term wealth for those who can afford the high premiums and meet the eligibility requirements.

 Whole life insurance policies can be expensive compared to other types of life insurance, so individuals who have a tight budget or are not in good health may not be ideal candidates for this strategy.
 However, for those who can afford the premiums and qualify for a standard or better risk classification, infinite banking can be a powerful tool for building financial security.

 Becoming your own bank can be a great way to build up cash value, but it takes time and commitment to make it work.
-You’ll need to be dedicated to the process for a few years in order to see success
+You’ll need to be dedicated to the process for a few years to see success.

 Frequently Asked Questions